bobclarke/kubernetes-pipeline/README.md

 kubernetes-pipeline
 ===================

-Experimenting with building an "Ephemeral CI/CD pipleine in a box"
+Experimenting with building an Ephemeral CI/CD pipleine in a box

 Work in progress